Fatema-Akther/E-commerce-web/README.md

 This  is an e-commerce platform where customers can browse products, add items to their cart, and place orders.
 This repository focuses on the customer side of the application, providing functionality for user registration, authentication, cart management, and order processing.
 Features:

-1.User Authentication: Secure login with JWT tokens.
+1.User Authentication: Secure login with JWT tokens..
 2.Password Reset: Password reset via email with a token.
 3.Profile Management: View and update customer profile.
 4.Product Operations: Add, update, search, and filter products.